We’re All Pledging To Keep Shenandoah Safe, And One Of The BIG Ways We’re Doing That Is With Our Shenandoah Go App!

 What’s Shenandoah Go?

-Who will be able to see my symptomatology data?
+Who will be able to see my health data?

 It will only be available to university health care personnel, so that they can assist you, if necessary.